KapilKhanal/Sales_Impact/README.md

 RFM helps us identify customers who are more likely to respond to promotions.

-**K-means** to segment customers into various categories.
+**K-means** to segment customers into various category groups.

-**Causal impact analysis** to study the impact of discounts within customer groups.
+**Causal impact analysis** to study the impact of discounts within each customer group.